Spring Clean Your Finances With These 5 Expert Tips

 Toss those dusty receipts and organize important financial documents.
 Take stock of your financial situation, reset your money goals, and get on track.
 Just a little spring cleaning can give you the jump-start you need!

 Feeling inspired to get your financial life together?
 Here’s how to refresh your personal finances.

 - Take stock of your financial standing.

 - Create a short-term budget and long-term financial plan.

-- Declutter physical documents, files, and papers.
+- Declutter physical documents.

 - Make a plan to tackle bills and debt.

 - Use motivation to keep it up all year long.